binnurr/REIT/README.md

 All the examples in this repository are distributed under a Non-Commercial license.
 If you use this environment, you have to agree with the following items:

-- To cite our associated references in any of your publications that make any use of these examples.
+- To cite our associated references in any of your publications that use these examples.

 - To use the environment for research purposes only.